willemhuijzer/Exam-Generator/readme.md

 This is a Flask web application that takes uploaded slide decks and converts them into a practice exam UI.
 The application uses OpenAI's GPT to generate questions based on the content of the slides.

 📁 File Structure
+All the main files are under the project folder.

 - app.py : Runs the Flask code
 - openai_api.py: Gets the GPT output